junxit/us-congress-bills-111/bill.md

   - **(2)** *Government accountability office report* Not later than 270 days after the submission of each report under paragraph (1), the Comptroller General of the United States shall submit a report to the appropriate congressional committees that contains—
     - **(A)** a review of, and comments addressing, the report submitted under paragraph (1); and
     - **(B)** recommendations relating to any additional actions the Comptroller General determines to be important to improve the provision of assistance for Haiti to support rebuilding and development.
+  - **(2)** *Government accountability office report* Not later than 270 days after the submission of the first report under paragraph (1), and on a periodic basis thereafter, the Comptroller General of the United States shall submit, to the appropriate congressional committees—
+    - **(A)** a review of, and comments addressing, the report submitted under paragraph (1);
+    - **(B)** an examination of obligations, expenditures, and activities relating to any additional actions the Comptroller General determines to be important, with recommendations to improve the provision of assistance for Haiti to support rebuilding and development; and
+    - **(C)** additional reviews, as appropriate, that focus on long-term, sustainable economic development activities.
   - **(3)** *Program review*
     - **(A)** *In general* Concurrent with the submission of the second annual report under paragraph (1), the Secretary of State shall submit a report to the appropriate congressional committees that contains—
       - **(i)** an assessment of the progress made during the preceding 2 years toward meeting the policy objectives set forth in section 4 and the specific goals, benchmarks, and time frames specified in the Haiti Rebuilding and Development Strategy;